Pleasantville school board president says attempts to oust him failed

 “Upon information and belief, Natakie Chestnut-Lee may have withheld information from the Board before she was hired and may have falsified her application for employment,” Pressley wrote in the letter.
 “Yet, there has been no investigation.”

-But when the meeting started, Sanchez said there weren’t enough members for a quorum and the meeting ended in minutes.

-Chestnut-Lee has said she filed a tort claim against the board and three individual members including Morgan, saying they spread false rumors about her departure as Chief School Administrator of Principle Academy Charter School.
+Chestnut-Lee filed a tort claim against the board and three individual members, including Morgan, saying they spread false rumors about her departure as chief school administrator of Principle Academy Charter School in Egg Harbor Township.
 Chestnut-Lee says she resigned and was not fired from the school.

 Sanchez alleges that since he had not failed to fulfill his duties as board president, the board’s actions were illegal.
 He also believes certain members have been meeting in private to plan their course of action.